A complete list of memory card speeds and their in-camera performance as well as some great recommendations and a video record time chart.

 1080 24p / 25p / 30p / 50p / 60p Max Bitrate: 50Mbps

 If you only want 1080p 24fps or 1080p 30fps, you will only get half the bitrate of 50Mbps.
-So even if you need 1080p, it’s better to record 4k then scale down, which if done correctly in a 16-bit sequence will results in a 4:2:2 data compression.
-That’s the theory anyway.
+So even if you need 1080p, it’s better to record 4k and then scale down, which, if done correctly in a 16-bit sequence, will result in a 4:2:2 data compression.
+That’s the theory, anyway.

 Sony A7rIV Record Times

-Here is a handy chart you can use to find the record times you’ll get with different size memory cards with the different recording formats.
+Here is a handy chart to help you determine the record times you’ll get with different-sized memory cards and recording formats.

-For video shooters or filmmakers, I recommend 128GB cards and I highly recommend you clear off your cards regularly for backup throughout the shoot.
-UHS-II cards are nice for this as they will transfer quicker than UHS-I cards.
+I recommend 128GB cards for video shooters or filmmakers, and I highly recommend that you clear off your cards regularly for backup throughout the shoot.
+UHS-II cards are nice as they will transfer more quickly than UHS-I cards.

 For sitting in the living room vloggers, 64GB cards will be fine.